V1an1337/FreeSavemyexams/README.md

 chrome://extensions/
 ```

 click the **Load unpacked** button and choose the unpacked directory

+If you are still confused, see [Installation Guide](https://www.yuque.com/u54604179/srfb0f/tn6t15h10xwk1di1)

 ## How it works?
 It basically clears the value "SME.revision-note-views" in local storage